3 Great Menu Bar Apps to Stay on Top of Your RSS Feeds [Mac]

 For me, RSS feeds are the ideal way to keep up to date with all the websites I’m interested in – a centralised news-pool, so you don’t have to check your browser every five minutes just to stay on top of the news.
 Google Reader does a great job organizing your RSS feeds, and Reeder wonderfully integrates Google Reader on your Mac.
-Take a look at Nancy’s MakeUseOf review of Reeder for a closer look.

 There’s no shortage of ways to access those RSS feeds, but part of the problem remains.
 The huge number of browser tabs has simply been replaced by a single web or desktop application.
 If you want to stay on top of the news, without it distracting you too much from your work, you should consider moving the notifications to your Mac OS X menu bar.